ainvaltin/exerr/README.md

  - integrate with [slog](https://pkg.go.dev/golang.org/x/exp/slog);
  - more flexible stack formatting;
- - unwrap behaviour - currently Errorf results as two errors in the chain, should it behave like single error?
+ - unwrap behavior - currently `Errorf` results as two errors in the chain, should it behave like single error?
- - intergration with popular log libraries;
+ - integration with popular log libraries;